schallanne/git-workshop/README.md

 3. etc.
 ```

+5. Add the person on your left as a reviewer.

 ## Unfortunately, your collaborator is busy

 Because you need 1 review, you can’t merge your pull request yet.
 So, you’re